AIAScience/deep-learning-intro/data/README.md

 This dataset contains metadata for 279 YouTube video clips.
-It is a small extraction of a dataset created by the founders of MashTime (a failed startup).
+It is a small extraction of a dataset created by the founders of MashTime (a failed video website startup).

 Each video clip belongs to exactly one of the following categories: